mudigosa/Finding-Donors-for-CharityML/README.md

     matplotlib
     scikit-learn

-You will also need to have software installed to run and execute an iPython Notebook

 Installed Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Code